- 4 x 4cm-thick slices of white bread

 Prep: 10 mins | Cook: 30 mins

-2. Remove the crusts from the bread.
-Cut a square hollow into the centre of each slice, without going through the base, leaving a 1.5-2cm border around the edge, in effect creating a bread case.
+1. Preheat your oven to 160°C/Fan 140°C/Gas 3.
+Slice the crusts off the bread.
+Cut a square hollow into the centre of each slice, without going all the way through the base, leaving a 1½-2cm border around the edge, creating a bread 'bowl'.
 Roughly crumble the scooped out bread pieces with your fingers and set aside.

-3. Dot the hollowed-out bread cases with a little butter, place on a baking tray and bake for about 10 mins till toasty.
+2. Dot the hollowed-out bread cases with a little butter, place on a baking tray and bake in the oven for 8-10 mins till golden and toasty.

-4. Meanwhile, melt the cheese, cider, cream and mustard in a pan over a gentle heat.
-Stir till smooth then beat in the reserved breadcrumbs.
+3. Meanwhile, pop the cheddar, cider, cream and mustard in a small pan.
+Set over a low heat and warm till melted.
+Stir occasionally, till smooth.
+Beat in the reserved breadcrumbs.

-5. Set your grill to high.
+4. Set your grill to high.
 Peel and core the apple and cut it into ½-1cm-thick slices.
 Arrange the apple slices in the centre of each bread case.
-Pour the cheese mixture over the apple and slide the rarebits under the hot grill till they're golden and bubbling.
+Spoon the cheese mixture over the apple slices then slide the rarebits under the hot grill till they're golden and bubbling.

-6. Drizzle with a little honey and serve straight away before the bread softens.
+5. Drizzle with a little honey and serve straight away.